Pwd9000-ML/blog-devto/posts/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Github-Rotate-ServiceBus-SAS/assets/githubAzureCredentials1.png)

-Because we will have two workflows in this demo
+Because we will have two workflows in this demo we will create our **reusable** workflow first called `new-service-bus-sas-token.yaml` then we will create our main workflow that will send a message to our Service bus called `main.yaml`.

-### Configure our GitHub workflow
+### Configure our GitHub workflows

 Now create a folder in the repository called `.github` and underneath another folder called `workflows`.
 In the workflows folder we will create a YAML file called `new-service-bus-sas-token.yaml`.
 The YAML file can also be accessed [HERE](https://github.com/Pwd9000-ML/Azure-Service-Bus-SAS-Management/blob/master/.github/workflows/new-service-bus-sas-token.yaml).